Article List | V11 Issue 2

 Author Bios

-Nayoung Seo is currently pursuing a Ph.D. in English at The George Washington University, where she is a Columbian Distinguished Fellow.
-Ms. Seo’s research focuses on comparative literature between East and West, particularly Romanticism and Shakespearean adaptations.
+Nayoung Bishoff is currently pursuing a Ph.D. in English at The George Washington University, where she is a Columbian Distinguished Fellow.
+Ms. Bishoff’s research focuses on comparative literature between East and West, particularly Romanticism and Shakespearean adaptations.
 She has presented on gender, cultural globalization, childhood, and film and theater studies at the American Comparative Literature Association, Shakespeare Association of America, Asian Shakespeare Association, Renaissance Society of America, Popular Culture Association/American Culture Association, and other venues.
 Her most recent essay “Switching Gender Roles: Romeo and Juliet in K-drama” is in press from Borrowers and Lenders: The Journal of Shakespeare and Appropriation, issue 16.1, September 2024.

 Suggested Reference Citation